jermp/psds/README.md

 1. The binary segment tree is always outperformed by both the (binary) fenwick tree and the non-binary SIMD-ized segment trees (`tree_epi32`).
    This is due to its poor cache exploitation given by the large tree height.
+The Fenwick

-2. SIMD instructions are very effective to improve the running time of the segment tree.
+2. After enlarging the degree of a node, SIMD instructions are very effective to improve the running time of the segment tree.
 Without AVX there is no appreciable difference between a traditional segment tree and the blocked segment trees.
 With AVX, sum becomes ~2-4X faster; update ~8X faster.

 3. SIMD instructions are more useful when executing updates rather than prefix sums.